Kolodzei Art Foundation, Inc.

 Young American Artists of Today exhibition is organized by the Stas Namin Centre and the Kolodzei Art Foundation, Inc. (USA) in cooperation with the Federal Agency for Culture and Cinematography of the Russian Federation .
 Curator of the exhibition Natalia Kolodzei.

 Photography, painting, sculpture, digital works, printmaking and video art – all of these traditional and contemporary techniques reflect the creative variety of American art.
 The artists featured in the show include Leigh Tarentino, Julian Montague, Megan Foster, Erik Wayne Patterson, Adam Stennett, Fiona Gardner, Michael Cambre, Jeph Gurecka, Jon-Paul Villegas, James Sheehan, Sean McDevitt, among others.
-Containing works dating from the last 5 years, the exhibition will explore ideas and trends in which young artists are working today in
+Containing works dating from the last 5 years, the exhibition will explore ideas and trends in which young artists are working today in America

 The Kolodzei Art Foundation loaned several works, including Dmitri Krasopevtsev's "Still Life" (1958) to the exhibition Apartment Exhibitions: Yesterday and Today in conjunction with the First Moscow Biennale, 2005.